Informed Consent For Healthcare

 Sometimes a patient is unable to give informed consent.

 Sometimes a patient is unable to give informed consent.
 For example, an unconscious car accident victim cannot tell the ER doctors that it is okay to treat them.
 Other patients may not be able to give their informed consent even if they are conscious.

 Small children or even people with mental problems may be unable to fully understand what the doctor is telling them.
 Therefore, cannot give their consent.
 In cases such as these, the law still requires informed consent, but it comes from a different source.
 In cases involving minors or those with mental problems, doctors must obtain consent elsewhere.
 However, doctors can get the informed consent needed from the patient’s parent or guardian.

 The law implies consent if an adult is unable to provide it.

 There are times where an adult is unable to give informed consent because of a medical condition.
 For those reasons, the law implies consent to treatments a reasonable person would have consented, had they been able to.
 This provision enables ER doctors to perform emergency surgery to save the life of the unconscious accident victim.

 Although informed consent cases are less likely to make the evening news than the surgeon who amputated the wrong leg.
 They are just as serious as any other health care liability case.

-If you believe that you have been the victim of a treatment that was provided without your informed consent, contact our office and we will be happy to discuss the matter with you at no charge.
+If you believe that you have been the victim of a treatment that was provided without your informed consent for healthcare, contact our office and we will be happy to discuss the matter with you at no charge.